ontologyportal/SUMOjEdit/README.md

 "format axioms" and "go to definition", which are handy to have on the context menu as well as the main plugin menu.
 In later versions I may learn how to do this as part of the configuration but for now you'll need to add the menu items manually.
+- install the EditorScheme plugin with Plugins->PluginManager->Install-EditorScheme then Plugins-EditorScheme->SchemeSelector .
+I like the Neon theme as the best "Dark mode" option
+- If you have a small screen or imperfect eyes you may wish to adjust the font size with Utilities->GlobalOptions->jEdit->TextArea->TextFont